 The National Planning Policy Framework [NPPF] requires Local Planning Authorities to produce a Strategic Housing Land Availability Assessment [SHLAA].

-This assessment identifies potential sources of land which may be available for housing.
+It identifies potential sources of land which may be available for housing.

 2016 - Call for Sites

 As part of the new Local Plan for the District, a Call for Sites is in place - this seeks to identify all land available for development and to be considered as part of the Local Plan preparations.
 Find out more details >>